-Table 2 Offences under the Town Police Clauses Act 1847 - these offences relate to hackney carriage drivers/ vehicles, but do not include private hire.
+2. Offences under the Town Police Clauses Act 1847

+These offences relate to hackney carriage drivers/ vehicles, but do not include private hire.
-Section Offence Maximum Penalty

-of the

-TPCA

-1847

-40 Giving false information on application for HC Level 1

-proprietor's licence

-44 Failure to notify change of address of HC Level 1

-proprietor

-45 Plying for hire without a HC proprietor licence Level 4

-47 Driving a HC without a HC driver's licence Level 3

-47 Lending or parting with a HC driver's licence Level 3

-47 HC proprietor employing unlicensed driver Level 3

-48 Failure by HC proprietor to hold HC driver's Level 1

-licence

-48 Failure by HC proprietor to produce HC driver's Level 1

-licence

-52 Failure to display HC plate Level 1

-53 Refusal to take a fare Level 2

-54 Charging more than the agreed fare Level 1

-55 Obtaining more than the legal fare Level 3 and 1 month

-imprisonment until the

-excess is refunded

-56 Travelling less than the lawful distance for an Level 1

-agreed fare

-57 Failing to wait after a deposit to wait has been Level 1

-paid

-58 Charging more than the legal fare Level 3

-59 Carrying other person than the hirer without Level1 consent 60 Driving a HC without proprietor's consent Level 1 60 Person allowing another to drive a HC without Level 1 proprietor's consent 61 Level 62 Driver leaving hackney carriage unattended Level 1 64 HC driver obstructing other HCs Level 1
+Section Offence Maximum Penalty 40 Giving false information on application for HC proprietor's licence Level 1 44 Failure to notify change of address of HC proprietor Level 1 45 Plying for hire without a HC proprietor licence Level 4 47 Driving a HC without a HC driver's licence Level 3 47 Lending or parting with a HC driver's licence Level 3 47 HC proprietor employing unlicensed driver Level 3 48 Failure by HC proprietor to hold HC driver's licence Level 1 48 Failure by HC proprietor to produce HC driver's licence Level 1 52 Failure to display HC plate Level 1 53 Refusal to take a fare Level 2 54 Charging more than the agreed fare Level 1 55 Obtaining more than the legal fare Level 3 and 1 month imprisonment until the excess is refunded 56 Travelling less than the lawful distance for an agreed fare Level 1 57 Failing to wait after a deposit to wait has been paid Level 1 58 Charging more than the legal fare Level 3 59 Carrying other person than the hirer without consent Level1 60 Driving a HC without proprietor's consent Level 1 60 Person allowing another to drive a HC without proprietor's consent Level 1 61 Drunken driving of hackney carriage Level 1 61 Furious driving or wilful misconduct leading to injury or danger Level 1 62 Driver leaving hackney carriage unattended Level 1 64 HC driver obstructing other HCs Level 1

-Table 3 Offences under Local Government (Miscellaneous Provisions) Act 1976 - hackney carriage provisions
+3. Offences under Local Government (Miscellaneous Provisions) Act 1976 - hackney carriage provisions